Book a 2018 holiday before 14 August and our home pick-up service is doubled to 100 miles.

-This morning we visit the Vicchiomaggio Wine Estate in Greve to see the magnificent environment in which the wine is created and where we enjoy a wonderful lunch.
+This morning we visit one of the celebrated wine estates in the Chianti Classico valley to see the magnificent environment in which the wine is created, and where we enjoy a wonderful lunch.
 Afterwards, we drive to Pisa to see its world-famous Square of Miracles, home to the Leaning Tower.
 Building started in 1173, this extraordinary tower started to lean soon afterwards due to poor foundations, before being completed in the 14th century.
 Admire the nearby Duomo, Baptistry and Campo Santo cemetery.
-Includes Breakfast, Lunch, Dinner

 Travel through the Po Valley to Verona on the River Adige.
-Laid out in a grid by the Romans, this 'Pink City' serves up a wealth of sights, including 'Juliet's Balcony', which Shakespeare had Romeo climb to meet his lover.
+Laid out in a grid by the Romans, Verona, called the 'Pink City' serves up a wealth of sights, including 'Juliet's Balcony', which Shakespeare had Romeo climb to meet his lover.
 Take in all of the city's sights with a guided walking tour before continuing your travels to the Venice area.
-Includes Breakfast

-This morning stop in Montecassino.
-This hilltop town boasts a massive Benedictine Abbey and is the site of a famous World War II battle.
+Leave Naples this morning and stop in Montecassino.
+This famous hilltop Benedictine Abbey, was the site of a important World War II battle.
 Continue to Rome, where you'll have free time to acquaint yourself with the 'Eternal City'.
 Alternatively, dig deeper into the city on one of our optional sightseeing tours.
-Includes Breakfast

 With its ancient monuments, Renaissance art and grand fountains and palaces, Rome spans the millennia like no other city on earth.
-Today's included sightseeing takes in its greatest sights, from St Peter's Square to the Roman Forum and majestic Colosseum - the largest ever built in the Roman Empire.
-Afterwards, there's time to explore on your own or take one of our optional excursions - visiting the Vatican Museum and Sistine Chapel, discovering Tivoli's Villa d'Este gardens or enjoying dinner and a scenic drive through the Roman hills.
-Includes Breakfast
+Today's included sightseeing takes in its greatest sights, from St Peter's Square to the inside visits of the Roman Forum and majestic Colosseum - the largest ever built in the Roman Empire.
+Afterwards, there's time to explore on your own or take one of our optional excursions.

 Best holiday ever wonderful places and magical atmosphere